nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s state-run Ceylon Electricity Board (CEB) has reported a profit of 34.5 billion rupees for the three months ended on June 30, a 67 percent jump compared to 20.7 billion rupees in the same quarter in 2023 despite a fall in the revenue, interim accounts showed.

+The profits came from lower financial expenses and falling costs even as a tariff reduction, reduced revenues.

 The state-run utility provider reported profits of 119.2 billion rupees for the first six months of this year, compared to a loss of 13.7 billion rupees last year.

-The CEB’s finance cost in the June quarter fell more than 60 percent to 7.6 billion rupees compared to 19.3 billion last year.
+The CEB’s finance cost in the June quarter fell more than 60 percent to 7.6 billion rupees compared to 19.3 billion last year, helping the profits.

 CEB revenues fell 16.5 percent to 146.6 billion rupees in the June quarter, cost of sales fell 20 percent to 109.6 billion rupees and  the gross profit also fell 4.3 percent to 37 billion rupees for the quarter.